 Describe how you intend to secure the required offset.
 This may be by purchasing the offset, or by establishing a new first party offset.
 Offsets must be secured prior to 30 September.

-E.G. - Our organisation manages an "Offset Bank'.
-The General habitat units, with the appropriate offset attributes are available from offset site BB-xxxx.
+E.G. - The General habitat units are readily available from the Native Vegetation Credit Register.
+We will secure them through an accredited offset broker.
 An allocated credit extract will be provided to DELWP before 30 September 2018.

 5. Attachments